govau/design-system-site/content/components/form/default.md

 ---
 ## Default

-The form component is intended to be used as a collection of seperate form elements.
+The form component contains layout, labelling and inline validations for form fields.

 ### Tips

 - Always wrap form elements inside a `<form>` tag.
-- When coupling input and labels, utilise the `for` and `id` relationship attributes over nesting the elements together.
+- When coupling input and labels, utilise the `for` and `id` relationship attributes.
-- Divide long forms into smaller, more manageable forms.
-- The first element inside of a `fieldset` element must be a `legend`, a legend is used to describe the group of elements inside the fieldset.
+- The first element inside of a `<fieldset>` element must be a `<legend>`, a legend is used to describe the group of elements inside the fieldset.
-- The `legend` element can be used as a page title if the form is the only thing on the page.